Afghan interpreter who worked for UK begs PM for help

 Ahmed, who worked with British troops for three years, told the BBC he was initially rejected for the ARAP scheme in April.
 He appealed against the decision and last week received an email saying he was eligible for relocation.

 He woke the next morning to find Kabul was under the Taliban flag.
-He said that he had been left stuck in a "horrible" situation, along his wife - a hospital doctor, and their six-year-old son.
+He said that he had been left stuck in a "horrible" situation.

 "Life has ended for us when Kabul collapsed, we are just left behind in a dark room," he said.